 Additionally, intellectual property law experts told GamesRadar+ that filing the lawsuit in Japan could result in a quicker resolution compared to the U.S. They predict the case could take around 18 months to resolve in Japan, which is significantly faster than the typical five-year timeline for similar cases in the U.S.

-Despite the ongoing legal challenge, BOI has confirmed they will continue supporting Memento Mori while defending against the lawsuit, claiming that their games do not infringe on Sega’s patents.
+Despite the ongoing legal challenge, BOI has confirmed they will continue operating Memento Mori while defending against the lawsuit, maintaining that their games do not infringe on Sega’s patents.
 However, the company acknowledges uncertainty regarding the potential financial impact of this legal dispute.